execas/execas.github.io/_posts/2019-04-15-the-elf-file-format-2.md

 ## The ELF file header

-The ELF file header appears at the start of every ELF file, and serves as both a map  and `elf.h` defines file headers for 32-bit and 64-bit binaries.
+The ELF file header appears at the start of every ELF file, and contains a lot of basic (but essential) information, and also serves as a sort of map to other important parts of the file.

+`elf.h` defines file headers for 32-bit and 64-bit binaries.
 The 64-bit file header is defined as follows:

 ```c
 #define EI_NIDENT (16)